top of page

 Prior to delivery, you may want to consider what type of birth control or family planning method you would like to use after delivery.
 A variety of options are available, ranging from fertility awareness methods, barrier methods [condoms, spermicides, diaphragm, cervical caps, sponges], hormonal methods [birth control pills, patches, vaginal rings, IUDs], and permanent sterilization [tubal ligation for females, vasectomy for males].
 Your medical provider is available to discuss with you what method may be best for you.

-While child spacing and family size is an individual choice, it is medically recommended that pregnancies are spaced at least 18 months apart [from delivery to next conception]; this allow adequate time for the mother’s body to return to a full state of health prior to her next pregnancy.
+While child spacing and family size is an individual choice, it is medically recommended that pregnancies are spaced at least 18 months apart [from delivery to next conception]; this allows adequate time for the mother’s body to return to a full state of health prior to her next pregnancy.